arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 ### Third, add a little bit of shortcut magic

-VS Code allows to customize keyboard shortcuts and even define one to trigger a task (check [documentation here](https://code.visualstudio.com/docs/editor/tasks#_binding-keyboard-shortcuts-to-tasks)).
+VS Code allows to customize keyboard shortcuts and even define ones to trigger tasks (check [documentation here](https://code.visualstudio.com/docs/editor/tasks#_binding-keyboard-shortcuts-to-tasks)).
-Note that unlike tasks that can be configured inside a workspace, key bindings are only defined globally.
+Note that unlike tasks that can be configured locally inside a workspace/folder, key bindings are only defined globally.

 {% include image.html source="shortcuts.png" %}